KiranKGR/RepositoryTemplate/README.md

 # Best Practices for repositories
 An example repository structure for open source software publishing

+Useful links
-UK DRI Guidelines and policy documents on Data/Code sharing: https://github.com/UKDRI/Guidelines-and-policies
+1. UK DRI Guidelines and policy documents on Data/Code sharing: https://github.com/UKDRI/Guidelines-and-policies
+2. How to archive Github code with Zenodo and get a DOI: https://docs.github.com/en/repositories/archiving-a-github-repository/referencing-and-citing-content

 ## Licenses